 So, what is it?

-The concept of mindful eating emerged several years ago, and has received a great deal of attention.
-Nevertheless, mindful eating has been practiced by people of various cultures and certain religions for thousands of years.
+The concept of mindful eating emerged several years ago and has received a great deal of attention.
+Mindful eating has been practiced by people of various cultures and certain religions for thousands of years.

 The essence of mindful eating comes down to eating in such a way that allows you to enjoy the experience, while simultaneously eating no more or no less than your body requires.

-- Eating with awareness of the source of your craving or hunger
+- Eating with an awareness of the source of your craving or hunger

 - Eating until you are no longer hungry, but not “stuffed” or “full